List of Accomplishments 2022-2025

 - Keeping our city attractive is important.
 I worked with the Neighborhood Improvement Commission and the Parks and Recreation Commission to paint utility boxes throughout the city.

-- My additional duties on the City Council included representing the city by serving on the Governance, Transparency, and Labor Relations Cal Cities Committee.
+- My additional duties on the City Council included representing the city by serving on the Governance, Transparency, and Labor Relations Cal Cities Committee, and as Seaside’s board member on the Community Human Services Joint Powers Authority.

 Working to Make City Agencies More Responsive

-- Keeping people informed is extremely important, and I published a monthly newsletter to increase communication and engagement among the residents.
-In my newsletters, I highlighted outstanding city departments and individuals who significantly contributed to the city.
+- Keeping people informed is extremely important, and I publish a monthly newsletter to increase communication and engagement among the residents.
+In my newsletters, I highlight outstanding city departments, commissions, and individuals who make significant contributions to the city.
+From 2022 to 2025, I recognized eleven city departments and commissions, eighteen individuals, and six local groups.

-- Timely responses to public requests are essential, so I established the “Respond within 48 hours” policy so no messages get ignored.
+- Timely responses to public requests are essential, so I established the “Respond within 48 hours” policy so no messages are ignored.
 I have encouraged other council members to do the same.